LachezarTsK/Maximum-Students-on-a-Single-Bench/README.md

 Solutions with JavaScript and TypeScript.<br/>
 These two languages, when applying bitwise operations on their inbuilt number (a double-precision 64-bit binary format), the number is treated as a 32-bit number.
 So, if the information about the ''visited points'' is to be stored with bitwise operations, there are two options:<br/>
 - apply their BigInt class instead of the inbuilt number<br/>
-- apply the inbuilt number and process the input in four separate ranges [1, 25], [26, 50], [51, 75] and [75, 100].
+- apply the inbuilt number and process the input in four separate ranges [1, 25], [26, 50], [51, 75] and [75, 100]

 The option with BigInt is slightly slower than the one with four separate ranges, therefore the latter approach is taken here.
-Anyway, when it comes to JavaScript and TypeScript, for this particular problem, both of these approaches are much slower than solutions with a Hash Table.
-So, solutions with Hash Set for JavaScript and TypeScript are also included.
+Anyway, when it comes to JavaScript and TypeScript, for this particular problem, both of these approaches are much slower than solutions with a Hash Table.<br/> So, solutions with Hash Set for JavaScript and TypeScript are also included.